Treatments to Prevent Premature Birth

 Moms who think they're in labor or are having contractions (belly pains or cramps) should call their doctor or midwife right away.
 If there's any bleeding or your water breaks (which can be an on-and-off leak, a steady leak, or a gush of fluid), it's important to get to a hospital right away.

 If labor starts early, it's best to go to a hospital that has a neonatal intensive care unit (NICU).
 Hospitals with a NICU specialize in treating preterm babies.
-Care for a woman in preterm labor can include:
+Care for someone in preterm labor can include:

 - Antibiotics: These can treat or prevent infections in the baby and the mother.